buzzinglight/Modiy/README.md

 ## OSC commands
 If you want to control VCV Rack from OSC (instead of Arduino), here are the main messages to be sent on `57130` port.
+IDs of potentiometers, switches or patching jacks can be found on the admin page of Modiy (right-click —> *Open webpage* then select "Show IDs").

 ### Potentiometers
 ```